xVapure/Noteab-Macro/README.md

-# Sol-Biome-Tracker
+# Noteab-Biome-Macro
-Application made for Roblox Sol's RNG biome tracking (using Discord Rich Presence)
+Application made for Roblox Sol's RNG biome tracking (And merchant sniping lol)

 # Requirements to make this work:
 (1) Bloxstrap and Discord App installed